Trust you can verify, and revoke.

 The kill-switch drill

-Every pilot includes the drill: you revoke your KMS key and watch our access die in your own CloudTrail.
-It is the standing arrangement, not a demo trick, and you can run it any time.
+Every pilot includes the drill, and it works either way: we delete our envelope key, or you revoke your own BYOK key and watch our access die in your own CloudTrail.
+It is the standing arrangement, not a demo trick.

 Roadmap: keys we never hold